 Ships: Norwegian Bliss, Dawn, Encore, Escape, Gem, Getaway, Jade, Jewel, Joy, Pearl, and Star

-If you’re looking to try allll the mojitos, Sugarcane Mojito Bar is the place to be.
-The Havana-themed venue features live Latin-Cuban music at various times, and serves up unique mojitos like the Raspberry Guava Mojito, the Jalapeño Cucumber Mojito, and the Spicy Passion Mojito.
-If you can’t decide, the bar also offers a mojito flight consisting of six different drinks.
+If you want to try all the mojitos, Norwegian Cruise Line‘s Sugarcane Mojito Bar is the place to be.
+The Havana-themed venue features live Latin-Cuban music at various times and serves up unique mojitos like the Raspberry Guava Mojito, the Jalapeño Cucumber Mojito, and the Spicy Passion Mojito.
+If you can’t decide, the bar offers a mojito flight with six drinks.

 6. Bionic Bar